The Bizarre Physics of Motorcycle Accidents

 It’s profoundly freeing to ride a motorcycle on the open highway—few feelings come close.
 Frustratingly, though, bikers are among the most vulnerable people on the road.
 Even minor collisions often lead to severe injuries.
 Intuitively, we understand why.
 Motorcycles lack basic safety features—like airbags and seatbelts—that come standard with other vehicles.
 They also don’t have a metal framework to protect cyclists during a crash.

-Physics explains why these risk factors make riders so vulnerable.
+The physics of motorcycle accidents explain why these risk factors make riders so vulnerable.
 Let’s take a look at some key ideas:

 The Power of Inertia

 Newton’s First Law, the “law of inertia,” tells us that an object in motion tends to stay in motion.
 When a motorcycle comes to a sudden stop, its passenger will continue to move—and possibly get ejected from the vehicle, depending on variables such as the bike’s deceleration, frictional forces between the rider and her seat, and even the surface of the road.
 Per the law of momentum, the faster a motorcycle goes, the longer it will take to stop.
 A rider ejected from a bike at 50 mph will—according to idealized physics—fly twice as far as one ejected at just 25 mph.

 If you’ve ever taken an introductory physics course, you may recall that force changes the motion of an object.
 When a net force acts on an object, it accelerates.
 Picture a pair of dice hanging from your rearview mirror.
 The dice will swing backward if you push the gas and accelerate your vehicle.
 In more technical language, we say that the force imparted equals an object’s mass times its acceleration (F=ma).